Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Introduction

 \subsection{Related works}

-\cite{catoni2012challenging} put forward a logarithm truncation for mean regression with finite $2$nd moment data and obtained an estimator whose confidence interval has a length comparable with that of the classical mean estimation with sub-Gaussian data.
+\cite{catoni2012challenging} put forward a logarithm truncation for mean regression with finite $2$nd data and obtained an estimator whose confidence interval has a length comparable with that of the classical mean estimation with sub-Gaussian data.
 Since then, Catoni's idea has been extensively applied to study regressions and estimations with heavy-tailed data; see \cite{fan2017estimation,sun2020adaptive,wang2022new,sun2021we}. \cite{zhang2018ell_1} used Catoni's truncation technique to study a LAD regression for the data with $2$nd moment and showed that the associated estimator is consistent in the measure of excess risk.
-By modifying the logarithm truncation of Catoni, \cite{chen2020generalized} extended the results in \cite{zhang2018ell_1} to the data with $(1+\e)$-th moment with $\e \in (0,1)$.
-Due to the increasing applications whose data do not have $2$nd moment, more and more generalizations of Catoni's truncation have been proposed, see \cite{lam2021robust}, and \cite{lee2020optimal}. \cite{xu2020learning} studied the excess risk bounds for learning with general non-convex truncated losses, in which $\lambda(x)=O(x^{1 + \varepsilon })$ with $\varepsilon=0$ or $\varepsilon \ge 1$.
-Under bounded input assumption, \cite{shen2021robust} studied non-asymptotic error bounds for deep neural networks for regression models with heavy-tailed error output having a finite $(1+\e)$-th moment.
+By modifying the logarithm truncation of Catoni, \cite{chen2020generalized} extended the results in \cite{zhang2018ell_1} to the data with $\beta$-th moment for $\beta \in (1,2)$.
+Due to the increasing applications whose data do not have $2$nd moment, more and more generalizations of Catoni's truncation have been proposed, see \cite{lam2021robust}, and \cite{lee2020optimal}. \cite{xu2020learning} studied the excess risk bounds for learning with general non-convex truncated losses, in which $\lambda(x)=O(x^{\beta})$ with $\beta=1$ or $\beta \ge 2$.
+Under bounded input assumption, \cite{shen2021robust} studied non-asymptotic error bounds for deep neural networks for regression models with heavy-tailed error output having a finite $\beta$-th moment.
 For canonical GLMs, \cite{zhu2021taming} required $4$th moment condition on output to study the consistency property of their proposed robust estimators.
+For robust mean estimation, \cite{minsker2018sub}, \cite{lam2021robust} and \cite{lee2020optimal} also considered the extensions of $\psi$ for different motivations (see the table below).

+{Both \cite{zhang2018ell_1} and \cite{chen2020generalized} assumed that the parameters to be estimated are located in a compact set, they did not consider adding a penalty on their ERM problems.} In this paper, we propose a robust ridge regression and a robust elastic net regression, and derive their excess risk bounds.
+They can be applied to classical statistical models such as QR and GLMs, and to high dimensional non-convex learning problems such as DNN regressions.

+{Robust and sparse estimation for DNN learning has recently drawn a lot of attentions. \cite{taheri2021statistical} studied the $\ell_1$-regularized neural networks with the specific least square loss, while \cite{wen2021sparse} derived the risk bound for sparse DNNs regression by $L_{1,\infty}$-weight normalization under the bounded loss assumption.
+Under the heavy-tailed output, \cite{Lederer2020Risk,shen2021deep,fan2022noise} studied risk bounds for robust DNN linear regressions by assuming that the input data is bounded or fixed if the loss is LAD or Huber or Cauchy type.
+In addition to heavy-tailed output, our work first attempts to study the heavy-tailed input setting systematically. }